 - Grant holders will be required to report on impact formally within three months after the end of the grant.
 As well as a short report (600 words max), this will also include completing a feedback survey to assist us in assessing this pilot scheme.
 More information will be provided to successful applicants.

-- When applying for a grant, applicants should be aware of the timeline and, for the next grant round, should not apply for any project/activity that takes place before late November 2022.
+- When applying for a grant, applicants should be aware of the application timeline and, for the next grant round, should not apply for any project/activity that takes place before the grants are awarded.

 Other terms and conditions